The Collector's Guide to T206

 Back Type Rarity Tier Multiplier Market Context

-Polar Bear · Old Mill · Sovereign Common+ 1.3× Accessible rarity.
-A great entry point for collectors looking to move beyond Piedmont without a massive premium.
+Polar Bear · Old Mill · Sovereign (Ser.
+150/350) · Sweet Caporal Overprint Common+ 1.3×–1.5× Accessible premium.
+A great entry point for collectors stepping beyond Piedmont without a large cost increase.

 Piedmont · Sweet Caporal (standard) Common 1.0× The baseline for all T206 valuations.
 The most common backs — and the best starting point for new collectors.